coetry/digitalpsychology.io/src/pages/social-proof/index.md

 ### Engaging brand advocates
 A brand advocate is a person who enjoys your product or service so much that they say amazing things about it.
-It's not just someone who leaves a good review or agrees to be quoted for testimonials.
-They are passionate enough to repeatedly share their positive experience with your brand, service or product.
-A brand advocate says things with more credibility because money does not drive them.
+It’s not just someone who leaves a good review or agrees to be quoted for testimonials.
+They are passionate enough to share their positive experience with your brand repeatedly.
+An advocate says things with more credibility because money does not drive them.
 Keep them engaged, and you’ll likely catch more advocates along the way.
 Here are some ideas: Provide them a branded hashtag which they can put in posts or the bio, give discounts or just send a handwritten note to let them know how much you appreciate their support.

 ![](24-brand-advocates.png)